dswann101164/azure-noob-blog/posts/it-roles-responsibilities-matrix.md

 ---

-## How this maps to Microsoft’s CAF
+## How this maps to Microsoft's CAF

 CAF defines six functions across the adoption lifecycle — **Strategy, Plan, Ready, Adopt, Govern, Manage** — but stops short of a practical RACI.
 This matrix fills that gap by mapping common **IT roles** to CAF responsibilities so you can assign ownership decisively.